How to Create a Stacked-paper Effect Login Form

 tag with a class of ‘stacked’.
 This <section>

-tag follows <section>
+tag follows the <section>

 tag.
-The form tag does not have a valid value for the ‘action’ attribute, since it is only used for the purpose of demonstration.
-Inside the form field are the declarations for the email and password labels and input field, followed by a submit button.
-The important point to note here is that we have used an input field with a type of ’email’.
-This is provided to us by the HTML5 declaration and it degrades gracefully to a regular text input field in older browsers.
+The form tag does not have a valid value for the ‘action’ attribute since it is only used for demonstration purposes.
+Inside the form field are the declarations for the email and password labels and input fields, followed by a submit button.

 Here’s the entire HTML markup:

-<!DOCTYPE html> <html> <head> <meta http-equiv="Content-type" content="text/html; charset=utf-8"> <title>Simple Login Form</title> <link rel="stylesheet" href="master.css"> <link href='http://fonts.googleapis.com/css?family=Open+Sans:400,700,600' rel='stylesheet' type='text/css'> </head> <body> <div class="wrap"> <div class="stacked"> <h2>Login</h2> <form action="" method="post" id="login"> <div class="field"> <label for="email">Email</label> <input type="email" name="email" id="email" class="text-input" placeholder="john@doe.com" /> </div> <!--field--> <div class="field"> <label for="password">Password</label> <input type="password" name="password" id="password" class="text-input" placeholder="Secret Password" /> </div> <!--field--> <div class="action clearfix"> <input type="submit" /> </div> <!--action--> </form> </div> <!--stacked--> </div> <!--wrap--> </body> </html>
+<html> <head> <meta http-equiv="Content-type" content="text/html; charset=utf-8"> <title>Simple Login Form</title> <link rel="stylesheet" href="master.css"> <link href="http://fonts.googleapis.com/css?family=Open+Sans:400,700,600" rel="stylesheet" type="text/css"> </head> <body> <div class="wrap"> <div class="stacked"> <h2>Login</h2> <form action="" method="post" id="login"> <div class="field"> <label for="email">Email</label> <input type="email" name="email" id="email" class="text-input" placeholder="john@doe.com" /> </div> <div class="field"> <label for="password">Password</label> <input type="password" name="password" id="password" class="text-input" placeholder="Secret Password" /> </div> <div class="action clearfix"> <input type="submit" /> </div> </form> </div> </div> </body> </html>

 And here’s a preview of what we have created so far: